ShadoM1507/BSU_labs/README.md

 This repository will be hosted solution for laboratory tasks for Java.

-Author: Anikeev Maxim
+Author: Anikeev Maxim\n
-Belarusian state university
+Belarusian state university\n
 Faculty of applied mathematics and computer science Course 2, Group 7